tanuj5480/100-Days-of-Data-Science/Logs.md

 ## Day 19: Nov 18, 2018
 **Progress**: After fixing the model, using PCA built a Lasso model and made kaggle submission.
 Current rank: 3821

+## Day 20: Nov 19, 2018
+**Progress**: With missing value imputation done at each variable level, rank improved by 6 places.
+Still using ElasticNet